Thomas Wharton, 1st Marquess of Wharton: Family

 Wharton married firstly on 16 September 1673 Anne, or Nan, Lee (d 29 October 1685 aged 26), younger daughter of Sir Henry Lee, 3rd Bt. (d.
 1659), an elder half-brother of the famous libertine poet John Wilmot, 2nd Earl of Rochester; she had some reputation as a poet and dramatist.
-They had no issue together.
+They had no issues together.
 Her sister Eleanora Lee married James Bertie, Lord Norreys; their cousin was Edward Lee, 1st Earl of Lichfield.
 Although her husband may have infected her with syphilis, Anne Wharton left him her fortune.
 Her grandmother Anne St. John, Countess of Rochester tried to regain her fortune from the Whartons with little effect.

 He married secondly Lucy Loftus, only daughter and heiress of Adam Loftus, 1st Viscount Lisburne and Lucy Brydges.
 They had one son Philip Wharton, 1st Duke of Wharton, and two daughters, Lucy Morice and Jane Holt.
 On his son's death without heirs, all his titles became extinct, except the Barony which passed to Jane Holt.